xdevelnet-unmaintained/ruleset/README.md

     variable***ptr_to_ptr;
     ```
       Of course, in real code you can't find names like "variable" and "ptr", so, it's usually not clear what "asterisk" operator is doing here.
     * Do not declare function inside another function.
 It's gcc feature and not a part of any standart (not even gnu89 or gnu99).
 Check your code with clang.
-If you wish to use global variables, move them from main() body to file.
+If you wish to use global variables, move them away from main() body.
+    * Make sure you are initialized all needed memory and variables.
+Recommended reference (just read it and remember): ["ISO/IEC 9899:TC2 6.7.8 Initialization"](http://c0x.coding-guidelines.com/6.7.8.html)

+5. Stop being annoying

+    * Do you really think that putting ``static`` keyword everywhere (especially before function declarations) is good idea?
+Stop it, please!
+Just use it when u REALLY know it's not redundant.
+When some function is required only for internal library usage, of course - it may be good to hiding it from IDE suggestions.
+If you experiencing troubles with function names collisions - your function naming is BAD anyway.
+    * Gotophobia.
+Sometimes you can just put one ``goto`` statement and carry on.
+Do not produce unreadable code because someone told you that ``goto`` is evil.
+    * When you're writing library, PLEASE, write documentation.
+I don't ask you about full featured formatted high quality pdf development manual!
+Comments can be still enough.
+Spending people's time is good when someone pay them for that.